Introduction

 10. Beet Juice During Chemotherapy: Benefits & Precautions

-Some patients experience increased oxidative stress and fatigue after chemo/radiation; beetroot juice may provide antioxidant support and aid energy recovery.
+Some patients experience increased oxidative stress and fatigue after chemo/radiation; powerful compounds in the juice may provide cellular support and aid energy recovery.
 But the effects of any supplement are individual-specific—so be sure to consult your medical team before adding it to your chemotherapy regimen.

 FAQ